-- 1. when a State issues its GARVEE bonds and determines its annual principal and interest payments and any other bond-related costs; and - 2. at the point additional Federal funds are obligated on the project to reflect the Federal share amount for payments coming due during the year.
+- 1. when a State issues its GARVEE bonds and determines its annual principal and interest payments and any other bond-related costs; and - 2. when additional Federal funds are obligated on the project to reflect the Federal share amount for payments coming due during the year.